 What We Are DoingResearch at the Urban Griots Collaborative investigates the potential of embodied and rhythmic practices and communication tools to enhance children's acquisition of multimodal literacy skills.

-- to support the early literacy, social and emotional development of children
+- to support the early literacy, social and emotional development of all children

 - to understand what affordances the drum language communication modality can contribute to children’s development, especially when mediated via a digital embodied learning environment.

-- to prototype the design of culturally-grounded technologies that can facilitate the inclusion of relevant cultural knowledge and history to provide new gains for children across a variety of contexts
+- to prototype the design of culturally-grounded technologies that can facilitate the inclusion of relevant cultural knowledge and history to provide new gains for children across a variety of subjects